-Micro-segmentation technology was invented to solve the challenges of how to secure the data center from the inside, prevent lateral movements, meet compliance requirements and gain east-west traffic visibility.
+Micro-segmentation technology was invented to solve these challenges, allowing businesses to secure the data center from the inside, prevent lateral movements, meet compliance requirements and gain east-west traffic visibility.
 Using the right micro-segmentation policy, these rules can be truly granular – not only keeping environments from interacting with one another with coarse segmentation, but also making fine-grained policy.
-With GuardiCore Centra, your micro-segmentation project is enabled with enforcement capabilities that enable you to orchestrate at the flow level and even down to the process level on all platforms, allowing you to meet different security and compliance mandates and use micro-segmentation as a security solution as well as a compensating control for compliance where other tools can’t be used.
+With GuardiCore Centra, your micro-segmentation project is enabled with enforcement capabilities that allow you to orchestrate at the flow level and even down to the process level on all platforms, so that stakeholders can meet different security and compliance mandates, using micro-segmentation as a security solution as well as a compensating control for compliance where other tools can’t be used.

 Finding the Right Scope for your Policy Enforcement Strategy